afreenaanjum/coupon-validator/README.md

 npm start
 ```

-The app runs on port 3005 by default, and the root can be accessed by navigating to http://localhost:3005/api
+The app runs on port 3005 by default.

 ## Usage